 Earn, Save and Invest

-The number one secret of most wealthy people is that they set clear goals with SMART action plan and follow the same practice in all their endeavours.
+The number one secret of most wealthy people is that they know what they want and follow the same practice in all their endeavours.

 6. Diversify your sources of income: There are two key ways to increase your financial net worth; Save more money or control your expenses.
 Apart from getting a pay raise or winning a lottery, there are few other ways to get more money flowing to you.
 Through passive income.
 Passive income is the earning you generate without directly working for it, unlike salary.
 Here, instead of you working for money, your money works for you.
 An example of passive income includes property rental income, a small side business and interest on investments such as treasury bills and bonds.